 Your software contains many ready-to-stitch designs, samples and projects.
+These can be found in the installed Embroidery Library.
 The most valuable thing when starting out as a new user, is to spend some time exploring these designs and getting to know what’s available.
+See Browse designs.

 There are also artwork files for use as digitizing backdrops.
 These are installed to your Pictures folder.
 See also Import images.

 There are many other sources of ready-made embroidery designs which you can purchase online and adapt as you wish.
 Just be aware of any copyright issues that may be attached to designs you find on the web.